SURA Distinguished Service Awards

 In 2006, the Board of Trustees established two SURA Distinguished Service Awards: the Distinguished Scientist Award* and the Distinguished Friend of Science Award*.
 These are presented to individuals who have worked to support the SURA mission “to advance collaborative research and to strengthen the scientific capabilities of its members and nation.”
 (Awards come with a cash honorarium.)

-SURA presented its 2016 Distinguished Scientist Award to Zhong Lin Wang of Georgia Tech University on April 13, 2016 in Raleigh, North Carolina.
+SURA presented its 2017 Distinguished Scientist Award to Thomas J.R.
+Hughes of the University of Texas on April 19, 2017 in Baton Rouge, Louisiana.
 (See Press Release.)

 (2) All nomination materials must be submitted in electronic form and directed to the SURA Chief Public Affairs Officer, who will support the Committees’ work, at firstname.lastname@example.org.